 The term "base of a prism" might seem straightforward, but its significance extends beyond a simple definition.
 Understanding the base requires a grasp of the prism's overall structure and how the bases relate to its other components.
 Generally speaking, the base of a prism is one of its two identical and parallel faces.
 These faces are polygons, meaning they are two-dimensional closed shapes with straight sides.
 The other faces, which connect the bases, are parallelograms – often rectangles if the prism is a right prism.

-To truly appreciate the concept of a prism's base, it's important to differentiate it from other geometric solids.
+To truly appreciate the concept of a prism's base, make sure to differentiate it from other geometric solids.
 A pyramid, for example, has only one base and its other faces converge at a single point, called the apex.
-A cylinder has circular bases, but its curved surface distinguishes it from a prism.
+Still, a cylinder has circular bases, but its curved surface distinguishes it from a prism.
 The defining characteristic of a prism is the presence of two identical and parallel polygonal bases connected by parallelogram faces.
 This unique structure gives prisms their distinct properties and allows them to be used in a variety of applications.

 Comprehensive Overview